funnicus/reaktor-pre-assignment-2021-rest/README.md

 # Reaktor pre-assignment solution for Developer, summer 2021 - REST edition

 My solution for the pre-assignment.
 This is the _REST_ version.
 A different version using __GraphQl__ may come in the near future...
+Technologies here used are: TypeScript, Express, node.js ont the backend, React on the frontend.

 ## Important files